thetarho/text-gen-server/README.md

 # Text generation web UI

+ThetaRho fork of text-generation-webui.
+Expand the section below titled "Setup details and information about installing manually" and then scroll down to the "Alternative: Docker" subsection for instructions for configuring.

 A Gradio web UI for Large Language Models.

 Its goal is to become the [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) of text generation.